National Youth Organisations Hui

 The hui will be the launch point for the Gen-Z Aotearoa youth network that keeps growing and supporting rangatahi long after the event ends.
 This network will be a living, evolving platform where youth organisations from across the motu can share resources, find collaboration opportunities, and amplify each other’s efforts.

 The hui will be a starting point, a place to gather, learn, and plan for the future.
 But it’s the network that will sustain and amplify our efforts in the years to come.
+By creating this foundation and roadmap for 2026-2029, we hope to build a more united, impactful, and sustainable youth-led movement in Aotearoa.

 We’re setting the kaupapa.
-And we want you there.
+And we want you there!

 What will the hui look like?